Krutarth007/DeBT-FHIR/README.md

 This repository contains the complete code and data processing pipeline for the study:

-> **"Quantifying the Impact of FHIR Interoperability Debt on Clinical Machine Learning Performance: A Large-Scale Simulation Study Using MIMIC-IV"**
+> **"The Impact of FHIR Interoperability Debt on Clinical AI Reliability: A Stress-Testing Framework and Simulation Study"**
-> *Journal of the American Medical Informatics Association (JAMIA) Submission*
+> *International Journal of Medical Informatics (IJMI) Submission*

 ## 📋 Study Overview